Wind River Mountain Range

-The Wind River Range encompasses an area of 2.25 million acres and forms a triple divide for three major western watersheds: the Columbia River, the Colorado River, and the Missouri.
+The Wind River Range encompasses an area of 2.25 million acres.
 The Winds are the most popular section of the Bridger Wilderness of western Wyoming.
 This rugged piece of the Rocky Mountains, extending for approximately 80 miles along the western slope of the Continental Divide, contains a unique combination of jagged granite rock, alpine forest, and open alpine meadows.
 Serving as the headwaters for the mighty Green River, this wilderness holds 7 of the 10 largest glaciers in the Lower 48, more than 2,300 crystalline lakes and ponds, and numerous glacier-carved cirques, kettles, valleys, and hanging troughs.

 The Wind River Mountains are a popular backpacking area for visitors from around the world.
 The Continental Divide National Scenic Trail traverses the Winds from South Pass to Union Pass as part of the trail system that extends from Canada to Mexico.
 The Cirque of the Towers, in the southern portion of the range, is a popular technical rock-climbing destination, as are any number of sheer granite peaks that make up this range.

 Trailheads lead to 600 miles of trails to access this seemingly boundless area.
 With the jagged peaks and the authentic backcountry experience, the Winds are a versatile range for every type of adventurer.
 If solitude is what you seek, it can be found off any given path.
 With stunning scenery everywhere you look, and wildlife around every bend, the Winds vanquish other Wyoming mountain ranges in breadth of beauty and true alpine experiences.